 - Report all doors, locks, windows, or lights in need of repair to the Facilities Service Desk.

 - Fire alarm system testing, as well as repair, renovation, and maintenance projects, will be conducted in all facilities during the break period.
 All doors will be locked on exit, so please make sure to keep your ID card and keys with you at all times.

 Please see the UVA Operating Status Board for information about any building closures and available services on Grounds.

 - Meal plans will not be available for Winter Break and J-Term.

 - UVA Dine will have a limited dining schedule during Winter Break and J-Term.
 For more information and location schedules, please see their online hours of operation.

 Mailroom hours will be limited during Winter Break and J-Term.

-- Packages will not be delivered to the University on the days that the University is closed (December 24, 2022-January 1, 2023).
+- Packages will not be delivered to the University on the days that the University is closed, December 23-January 1, and January 15 (MLK Day).

-- All mailrooms will open for regular hours on Monday, January 16.
+- All mailrooms will reopen for regular hours on Tuesday, January 16.